 Tara Russell is a Professional Member of the ITIA and a state-examined sworn translator for the courts in Germany.
 She is also a member of the German translator and interpreter association BDÜ.
 She holds a B.A. in Applied Languages in French and German from the University of Limerick and an M.A. in Intercultural Studies from Dublin City University.
 Tara spent a decade working in the translation industry in Germany, first as an in-house translator at an LSP and later at a ‘Big 4’ auditing firm.
 With over 20 years’ experience in the field of professional translation, she has been working as a freelance translator (German-English) and based in Dublin since 2007.
 Her specialisations include finance, tax, law, automotive, education and design.

-Annette Schiller is a Professional Member of the ITIA and an ITIA Certified Legal Translator (German to English).
+Annette Schiller is an ITIA Certified Legal Translator (Ge to En).
 She has a B.A.
-(Mod) in French and Spanish from TCD, an MA in Translation Studies (German) from DCU and a Diploma in Legal Studies from DIT.
+(Mod) in French and Spanish (TCD), an MA in Translation Studies (German) (DCU) and a Diploma in Legal Studies (TU Dublin).
 She holds a PhD in Translation Studies from DCU.
-In addition to her work as a translator, she teaches on undergraduate and postgraduate translation studies programmes at DCU.
-Annette is a member of the German translator and interpreter association BDÜ/Landesverband Bayern e.V.
-She is a former Chairperson of the ITIA and former Chairperson of FIT Europe, the Regional Centre for Europe of the Fédération Internationale des Traducteurs.
+She teaches on undergraduate and postgraduate translation studies programmes at DCU.
+Annette is a member of BDÜ/Landesverband Bayern e.V.
+She is a former Chairperson of the ITIA and former Chairperson of FIT Europe, the Regional Centre for Europe of the International Federation of Translators (FIT).
+She is currently Vice President of FIT.

 Anne Larchet has been working as a freelance interpreter of Spanish and English since 2008.
 She interprets in the courts, police stations, hospitals, prisons as well as the immigration offices of ORAC and RAT.
 She has interpreting experience in diverse private enterprise areas such as civil engineering, book publishing and litigation.
 She has a BA (Hons) in Arabic and Spanish from UCD, a Graduate Diploma in Applied Languages and Intercultural Studies from DCU and a Certificate in Spanish law from The Law Society of Ireland.
 She was a scholarship student at the American University Cairo, Egypt.
 Anne is Editor of the ITIA Bulletin.